Java for Loop Explained — Syntax, Examples and Common Mistakes

 All invitations written!

 The single most common use of a for loop in Java is walking through every element of an array.
-An array is just a numbered list of values — like a row of lockers, each with a number starting from 0.
+An array is a numbered list of values where every slot has an index.
+The critical detail — the one that causes more beginner crashes than anything else — is that Java arrays are zero-indexed.
+The first element lives at index 0, not index 1.

 Score 2: 92